eradicador/Code-Quiz/readme.md

 line 33 added a row so i can center the end screen card

-line 35 card was centered to middle of screen, padding was added and text was centered line 43 button color was changed to info
+line 35 card was centered to middle of screen, padding was added and text was centered

+line 43 button color was changed to info

 line 49 javascript file was linked to this file

 # app.js file

+line 2 created questions as an object

+line 30 hook container elements

+line 37 variable to display timer

+line 39 created h1 to show starting heading

+line 41 created button to start Quiz

+line 43 created p tag to display question

+line 46 variable to store timer number

+line 48 variable to store current index

+line 53 Function that loads content when page first load

+line 57 show timer function

+line 59 call next question function

+line 62 function the handles the timer

+line 64 display timer to screen

+line 66 created setInterval and store it to a variable

+line 75 function that hendles and display the next question

+line 77 declare a variable to store current question. assign the current question

+line 79 empty container element

+line 81 add current question title to the question display variable

+line 83 appended the question display variable to the container

+line 85 created a div element to wrap the `choices`

+line 91 for loop to:
+    //-create button elements for each choice
+    //-add a class to each button to be used with the event listener
+    //-add text to each button from question choices
+    //-append buttons to div element created to wrap `choices`

+line 100 appended div element to the container

+line 103 function to check the answer and display to following question

+line 108 decreases timer if wrong answer is selected

+line 120 function to show gamer over screen and enter your initials

+line 131 function to save your score into local storage

+line 142 added event listener to start quiz

+line 144 added event listener to submit button

 # license
 MIT License